Honoring a Life

-Today I honor the memory of someone who recently left this earth and is resting in the glorious peace of God.
+Today I honor the memory of someone who recently left this earth and is resting in peace.
 Although I miss him profoundly, I find comfort in sweet memories of him and in his words.
 He often boasted that there was NOTHING I could ever say or do to make him stop loving me and although I never told him, I felt the same way about him.

 He was a talented storyteller and poet and I want to share two poems that he wrote as a gift for me many years ago.
 The two poems not in quotes were written by me--the first one in response to one of his poems and the second one, I wrote years later on his birthday after dreaming of him.